amda-phd/be_coworking_api/README.md

 If you don't specify a different port, the REST API will be served from [http://localhost:8000/](http://localhost:8000/)

+### Live version

+A live version of the app has been deployed using Render's and MongoDB Atlas' free tiers and can be accessed from [https://be-coworking-api.onrender.com](https://be-coworking-api.onrender.com), including live documentation. **BEWARE**: Free tiers aren't known for their speed.
+If you try to access this deployment, your first request is likely to take several seconds to respond.

 ### Tests

 Although testing coverage is still a work in progress, the current version of the testing suite for this project can be executed with the following command, again from the project's root and while running its environment: